slayy2357/bs-intelligence/README.md

-## Trying to create an AI that play brawl stars as a dynamic library for iOS (jailbroken devices only)
+## Trying to create an EXTERNAL AI that play brawl stars using INTERNAL functions of the game, jailbreak required
 ### Advancement :